artipie/artipie/.wiki/Configuration-Scripting.md

 ## Scripting support

 Artipie provides custom scripting support.
-It allows to run custom logic server-side without Artipie source code modifications.
+It allows running custom logic server-side without Artipie source code modifications.
-Artipie relies on JVM scripting engine for this functionality.
+Artipie relies on the JVM scripting engine for this functionality.

 ### Configuration

-To run script, add `crontab` section to Artipie main configuration file, then add script as key/value pair:
+To run the script, add `crontab` section to Artipie main configuration file, then add the script as a key/value pair:
 ```
 meta:
 ...